 Do you know the real functions of a QA?
 Do you know the main difference between QA and Tester?
 Are they heroes or villains?
-Let’s see the most common myths of the process of testing and try to resolve the doubts.
+Let’s go through the most common myths regarding the process of testing and try to debunk them.

 1. Tester and QA are the same